Save big on a bamboo and microfiber sheet set

 I was testing the sheets on a full-size mattress and the fit was precise.
 Even after a few nights, they managed to say pretty much wrinkle-free.
 With a deep pocket design, they should fit mattresses up to 16 inches.

-The Bamboo Comfort 4-piece luxury sheet set really offers grand value at $35.99 -- a small price to pay for the chance of a good night's relaxing sleep.
+The Bamboo Comfort 4-piece luxury sheet set really offers grand value at $34.99 (starting) -- a small price to pay for the chance of a good night's relaxing sleep.
+And even better you can save an additional 15% with code "WEEKEND15" in honor of Memorial Day.

 Note: The price above reflects the retailer's listed price at the time of publication.